PelionIoT/nanostack-border-router/README.md

 void backhaul_driver_init(void (*backhaul_driver_status_cb)(uint8_t, int8_t));
 ```

-Steps to create a border router application using the Nanostack Border Router module:
+To create a border router application using the Nanostack Border Router module:

 1. Call `ns_dyn_mem_init()` to set the heap size and a handler for memory errors for your application.